 Efficiently find sources to help with your projects in this course

-For off-campus access to library-licensed e-Journals, research databases and e-resources, use either:
+When using a campus computer or UF Wireless, you're connected to the UF network.
+But for off-campus access to library-licensed e-Journals, research databases and e-resources, use either:

 UF VPN - or - the library proxy server (on the remote logon page)

 When you see in your search results, click for access to digital full-text material.

 Journal article citations usually look similar to this:

 Authorname, A.B.
 (2008).
 "Title of article."
 Journal Name.
 Vol 25, issue 3, pages 47-58.

 Search the Library Catalog for the Journal Name to see if UF subscribes to the journal.

 You may see 2 records in the Catalog for your Journal Name.

 - One record has a link to the online version of the journal, and tells you which years we have online.